F5Networks/f5-cloud-libs/USAGE.md

         --dns-app-port <port>                              Port on which application is listening on for health check --dns-provider-options <dns_provider_options>      Options specific to dns_provider.
 Ex: param1:value1,param2:value2 (default: {})
     --max-ucs-files <max_ucs_files_to_save>            When running cluster action backup-ucs, maximum number of backup files to keep. (default: 7)
+    --autoscale-timeout <autoscale_timeout>            Number of minutes after which autoscale process execution should be terminated
+    --master-disconnected-time <master_disconnected_time>  Time (in milliseconds) after which primary host is considered to be expired
     -h, --help                                         output usage information
 ## network.js